JetSetIlly/Gopher2600/README.md

 Supercharger ROMs require the presence of the supercharger BIOS in the configuration directory.
 It should be named `Supercharger BIOS.bin`.

+Gopher2600 can load from MP3, WAV recordings of supercharger tapes, in addition to supercharger BIN files.

 ## Recording Gameplay

 Gopher2600 can record all user input and playback for future viewing.
 This is a very efficient way